crate/crate/docs/general/builtins/scalar.rst

 ``array_upper(anyarray, dimension)``
 ------------------------------------
-The ``array_upper`` function returns the number of elements in the requested array dimmension (the upper bound of the dimension).
+The ``array_upper`` function returns the number of elements in the requested array dimension (the upper bound of the dimension).

 Returns: ``integer``